MkUnion and state machines in Go

 Conclusion

-Now we have all pieces in place, and we can start building our application.
+Now we have all the pieces in place, and we can start building our application.

-- We saw how this approach focus on business logic, and keep it separate from other concerns like database, or API clients.
-Which is one of the principles of clean architecture.
+- We saw how this approach focuses on business logic and keeps it separate from other concerns like the database or API clients.
+This is one of the principles of clean architecture.

 Next steps

-- Persisting union in database will help answer question how to persist state in database, and how to handle concurrency conflicts
+- Persisting union in database - Learn how to persist state in a database and handle concurrency conflicts